osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 #### Online navigation type

-For information about routing online, see this [article](../routing/online-routing.md).
+For more information about routing online, see this [article](../routing/online-routing.md).

 ## Route Parameters